 The statistics regarding high school dropouts are bad enough to make any parent cringe.

-For example, according to an article published in the New York Times, the average high school graduate will earn 50 to 100 percent more than someone who drops out of school, and those who do drop out are more likely to draw on welfare, and they’re more likely to be embroiled in the criminal justice system.
-This isn’t something that any parent would wish on a child, yet there are some teens who insist that dropping out is the only thing they’ll agree to do.
+For example, according to an article published in the New York Times, the average high school graduate will earn 50 to 100 percent more than someone who drops out of school.
+And, those who do drop out are more likely to draw on welfare.
+Also, they’re more likely to be embroiled in the criminal justice system.
+This isn’t something that any parent would wish on a child, yet, there are some teens who insist that dropping out is the right decision for them.

 Options for High School Dropouts

 According to the National Center for Education Statistics, 8.1 percent of students dropped out in 2009.

 Educators and politicians have tried for decades to convince students to stay in school, and these programs are succeeding, to some degree.
 The number of dropouts in the 1980s and 1990s had reached epidemic levels.
 But, laws requiring mandatory attendance until a specific age, along with increased parental knowledge of the risks of dropping out, have helped many students to get the education they need.

 However, many students still find the need to drop out, no matter what their parents or their educators might say.
 Students with drug addictions, for example, may fall so far behind in school due to their addictions.
 They fear they’ll never catch up, no matter how much they try.
 Also, students who get pregnant may also drop out of school to care for the baby.

 For example, there are some states that are required to accept students into public schools if they can prove residency and are beneath a particular age cutoff point.
 If students reconsider their decision, they can go back to the schools and re-enroll.
 This might be a good option for students who have temporary disruptions in their lives due to poor living environments or substance abuse.
 And, once these students have attended to the issues that forced them to drop out, they can then move on and complete their degrees at a later time.

 GED Provides an Alternate